Towards a valid bibliometric measure of epistemic breadth of researchers: Literature review

 For the purpose of calculating epistemic breadth, in both approaches the calculation of topic changes is moved from the level of publications to that of categories, a higher and less granular level of abstraction.
-These categories are not identical with the content of publications but represent larger conceptual units, which may be a more or less of a good match for a given publication.
+These categories are not identical with the content of publications but represent larger conceptual constructs, which may be a poor or a good match for a given publication.

-The reviewed studies have proposed measures of constructs identical or closely resembling epistemic breadth, using a variety of different terms such as `cognitive mobility', `research topic switching', `research interest change/evolution', `change in research agenda/direction', and `research portfolio diversification'.
+The reviewed studies have proposed measures of constructs identical or closely resembling our conception of epistemic breadth, using a variety of different terms such as `cognitive mobility', `research topic switching', `research interest change/evolution', `change in research agenda/direction', and `research portfolio diversification'.
+Terminology is evidently unorganized.
 There is also a notable lack of cohesion and knowledge accumulation in this area of research because the measures proposed by one research group are not used further, are not independently verified, revised or replaced by other groups.
 Those active in this area have been working in methodological isolation, preferring to use their own measures without showing why their particular method is preferable to others.
 This state of affairs makes the various results difficult to compare and align.
 Even more so, as these studies refer to different (though apparently similar) concepts.

+Finally, none of these measures has been sufficiently validated.
+The reviewed studies jump from indicator design to application, skipping validation.
+The indicators which were introduced to measure this phenomenon have not been convincingly demonstrated to really measure what they are claimed to measure by means of independent empirical data.
+This is not to say that extant methods are not theoretically sound or that the studies' results are necessarily flawed.
+But without empirical validation of measurement methods, it is questionable which results are really reliable (\citeproc{ref-gingras2014criteria}{Gingras, 2014}; \citeproc{ref-markus2010construct}{Markus \& Lin, 2010}).